timgott/wfplug/README.md

-# wfplug
+# wfplug :electric_plug::fire:

-Plugin build and development tool for Wayfire, the configurable Wayland window manager.
+Plugin build and development tool for Wayfire, the extendable Wayland window manager.

+It makes it very easy to create new plugins, build plugins and try them with isolated config.

 # Dependencies